 The pulley on the left is attached to the main shaft and has pulley diameters: 70 and 76mm

-The difference in pulley sizes is quite small, but the resultant ratios are given by taking the ratio of the diameters at half the belt depth.
+The difference in pulley sizes is quite small.
+The resultant ratios are given by taking the ratio of the diameters at half the belt depth.
 The belt is 4mm deep and so if we take 4mm from the diameter of each pulley we get the correct working diameter.

 - (70-4)/(34-4) = 66/30 = 2.2:1